nsvgsh/sandbox/docs/DDP.md

 This protocol is for substantial work that requires architectural consideration and detailed planning.
 It produces a `Task Package`—a dedicated directory containing all necessary artifacts for the task.

 -  **Stage 0: Directory**.
 Create a directory called as a fueature name (includes short name, a ticker, that will apply for corrsponding tasks) in the project in the folder 'features'
 -   **Stage 1: Request**.
-Create an Request in `tasks/features/{ticker-feature_name}/`.
+Create an Request in `tasks/features/{ticker-feature_name}/` (`ticker` is a short form of the feature_name by analogy with the stock exchange, usually doesn't contain any numbers).
 The Request focuses on the "what" and "why", not the technical implementation.
 Await user approval.
 -   **Stage 2: Implementation Plan**.
 Create a plan in `tasks/features/{ticker-feature_name}/`.
 The plan MUST include:
     1. Architectural Analysis (cross-reference existing docs as mandated by `architecture-analysis.mdc`).
     2. List of tasks.
 The boundry of the task should be designed such that the requestor could test the application and check the correctness.